HugoFernandes2343/LAPR4_2017-2018/docs/white/s4567890/sp1/README.md

 	- name (string)
 	- description (string)

-Tests:
-- We should ensure that a WorkbookDescription can be created when all the attributes are set.
+**Test:** We should ensure that a WorkbookDescription can be created when all the attributes are set.

 	@Test(expected = IllegalArgumentException.class)
 		public void ensureNullIsNotAllowed() {
 		System.out.println("ensureNullIsNotAllowed");
 		WorkbookDescription instance = new WorkbookDescription(null, null);
 	}

-Coverage:
-- The actual coverage for class WorkbookDescription: 30%
-- TODO: Add more tests, specially for the DTO.

 **Services/Controllers**